ConservationInternational/trends.earth/docs/source/for_developers/development.rst

   Windows, see `this github page
   <https://wiki.python.org/moin/WindowsCompilers#Which_Microsoft_Visual_C.2B-.2B-_compiler_to_use_with_a_specific_Python_version_.3F>`_
   for details on how to
-  install the Microsoft Visual C++ compiler needed for you Python version.
+  install the Microsoft Visual C++ compiler needed for your Python version.
 On MacOS, you will most likely need to install Xcode.
 On Linux, install the appropriate version of GCC.